rezaneo7/pam8403/Readme.txt

-* The script in python provides an example of generating audio tables from `.wav` files. just put the .wav file in tools folder and run script
+* The script in tools folder provides an example of generating audio tables from `.wav` files. just put the .wav file in tools folder and run script

 * In this example, the `wav` file must be in 16k/16bit mono format.